balena-io-examples/azure-iot-provision/README.md

         Invoke url: https://xxxx.azurewebsites.net/api/provision
 ```

-To test the deployment, first edit `test-provision.sh` to use the `Invoke url` in the response to publising the app, and then run the script.
+To test the deployment, first edit `test-provision.sh` to use the `Invoke url` shown above in the response, and then run the script.

-After a successful POST, you should see the device appear in your IoT Hub registry and `AZURE_CERT` and `AZURE_PRIVATE_KEY` variables appear in balenaCloud for the device.
+After a successful POST, you should see the device appear in your IoT Hub registry, and `AZURE_CERT` and `AZURE_PRIVATE_KEY` variables appear in balenaCloud for the device.
 After a successful DELETE, the device and those variables disappear.